Disco Chess vs The Woodpecker Method Book: Digital vs Analog Training

 - No physical materials to carry or maintain

-Disco Chess extends the Woodpecker Method with automatic mistake tracking.
-Puzzles you get wrong enter an Anki-style review queue at increasing intervals (1, 3, 7, 14, 30 days), ensuring you don't just practice but actively fix your weaknesses.
-This is something the book simply can't offer.
+- Mistake Review: Puzzles you get wrong enter an Anki-style review queue at increasing intervals (1, 3, 7, 14, 30 days).
 Learn more about how Mistake Review works.

 Motivation and Feedback